git-kick/ioBroker.e3dc-rscp/README.md

 (git-kick)
 * Fixed [Issue #211](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/211) - added tag 0x0100003E to RscpTags.json and to ignoreIds, now adapter does not warn about it anymore.
 * In consequence of [Issue #211](https://github.com/git-kick/ioBroker.e3dc-rscp/issues/211), degraded "unknown tag" from warning to debug level.
-Message seems not to make sense for end users.
+Message does not make sense to most of end users.

 ### 1.2.5